 - AddNetworkController - this is the screen where the user can add a new network to a device already associated with their account.

 - IdentifyActionViewController - if the device supports an identify action, this is the screen that tells the user what the action will be, and gives them a way to trigger the action

-- PollUserActionViewController - if the device supports a user action, this is the screen that waits to confirm the user action was executed before allowing the user to claim the device
+- PollUserActionViewController - if the device supports a user action, this is the screen that waits to confirm the user action was executed before allowing the user to bind the device to their account

 - Sample Cloud - the Requester directory contains methods that will call the sample cloud to get tokens to authorize the app to use the Cirrent service.
 The sample cloud also keeps track of which devices have been bound to the user's account.
 You should replace these Requester calls with calls to your cloud.